cosmos/ibc-go/docs/architecture/adr-005-consensus-height-events.md

 ## Context

 The `ibc-go` implementation leverages the [Cosmos-SDK's EventManager](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/docs/core/events.md#EventManager) to provide subscribers a method of reacting to application specific events.
-Some IBC relayers depend on the [`consensus_height`](https://github.com/cosmos/ibc-go/blob/v3.0.0/modules/core/02-client/keeper/events.go#L33) attribute emitted as part of `UpdateClient` events in order to run misbehaviour detection by cross-checking the details of the *Header* emitted at a given consensus height against those of the *Header* from the originating chain.
+Some IBC relayers depend on the [`consensus_height`](https://github.com/cosmos/ibc-go/blob/v3.0.0/modules/core/02-client/keeper/events.go#L33) attribute emitted as part of `UpdateClient` events in order to run `07-tendermint` misbehaviour detection by cross-checking the details of the *Header* emitted at a given consensus height against those of the *Header* from the originating chain.
+This includes such details as:

+- The `SignedHeader` containing the commitment root.
+- The `ValidatorSet` that signed the *Header*.
+- The `TrustedHeight` seen by the client as less than or equal to the height of *Header*.
+- The last `TrustedValidatorSet` at the trusted height.

 Following the refactor of the `02-client` submodule and associated `ClientState` interfaces, it will now be possible for light client implementations to perform such actions as batch updates, inserting `N` number of `ConsensusState`s into the application state tree with a single `UpdateClient` message.
 This flexibility is provided in `ibc-go` by the usage of the [Protobuf `Any`](https://developers.google.com/protocol-buffers/docs/proto3#any) field contained within the [`UpdateClient`](https://github.com/cosmos/ibc-go/blob/v3.0.0/proto/ibc/core/client/v1/tx.proto#L44) message.